scribe-org/Scribe-Data/README.md

 ### Wikidata and Wiktionary language data extraction

-**Scribe-Data** is a convenient command-line interface (CLI) for extracting and formatting language data from [Wikidata](https://www.wikidata.org/).
-Functionality includes allowing users to list, download, and manage language data directly from the terminal.
+**Scribe-Data** is a command-line interface (CLI) for extracting and formatting language data from [Wikidata](https://www.wikidata.org/) and other supported sources.
+It helps users list, download, manage, convert, and filter language data directly from the terminal.

 > [!NOTE]\
 > The [contributing](#contributing) section has information for those interested, with the articles and presentations in [featured by](#featured-by) also being good resources for learning more about Scribe.